Deutsche Boerse to launch Cloud Exchange to trade computing power

 He estimates the European IaaS market will be worth 2.7 billion euros in 2014 and will continue to grow to 6.7 billion euros by 2017.

-"For cloud providers it will be an interesting way to optimise their utilization.
+"For cloud providers it will be an interesting way to optimize their utilization.
 I can imagine them offering cloud capacity to the spot market at lower prices than they charge their own clients.

 At the same time they create demand and prices may actually rise."